moroquin/Apuntes-Sistemas/Programacion/java/intro/Compiling packages java.md

 * To use the *javac* command you need to be in the source code folder, in these example we need to be inside the *src* folder because all the packages does not include the src in their definition.
 * You can not compile verifing recuersive all the folders, you need to compile each folders files.

-we can execute the Java compiler with the next command in bash.
+we can execute the Java compiler with the next commands in bash.

 ```bash